What Is Defamation Per Se?

 Truth Is an Absolute Defense to Defamation

-There's a lot to be said about the value of one's reputation.
-If someone has uttered a particularly damaging false statement about you it could destroy your career, end your marriage, and do other serious harm.
-An attorney will be able to help you understand your rights and decide whether it makes sense to file a claim in order to reclaim your reputation.
+If someone has written or said something false that hurts you, it could destroy your career, end your marriage, and do other serious harm.
+An attorney can offer sensible legal advice and help you understand your rights.
 Check FindLaw's directory of defamation attorneys to find one near you.

 Contact a qualified personal injury attorney to make sure your rights are protected.